ekhmoi/what-appears/1_chapters/03-how-feelings-appear/08-recap.md

 and how to weave those in real situations without turning them into new commandments.

-For now, if you had to compress Part II into one line, it could be:
+For now, if you had to compress this part into one line, it could be:

 > Feelings are not just noise;
 > they are how experience reports on its own fit or mismatch from here,
-> and how it tries to steer what kind of “you” shows up next.
+> and how it tries to steer what kind of “you” — and what kind of world-with-others — shows up next.